I had a little Sorrow,

 I might as well be glad!"

-We are busy working to bring Edna St. Vincent Millay's "The Penitent" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Edna St. Vincent Millay's "The Penitent" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The Penitent" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.